geroldmeisinger/ripple-edit-comfyui/README.md

 * `Mousewheel`: changes line length
 * `esc`: cancel and restore original positions (alternatively you can move into the safe-zone)

-If you like this extension, also check out my other project: [ComfyUI OutputLists Combiner](https://github.com/geroldmeisinger/ComfyUI-outputlists-combiner) - supercharge multi-asset generation!
+If you like this extension, also check out my..

+Other project: **[ComfyUI OutputLists Combiner](https://github.com/geroldmeisinger/ComfyUI-outputlists-combiner) - supercharge multi-asset generation!**

 # Installation